 Ways to help the Stenson Family

-My sweet niece, Charlie, who is 3 years old, was diagnosed with cancer the week before last Thanksgiving.
-She has had tummy and digestive issues for some time now and has been seen quite a few times to try and find the cause (check out this Instagram post with a more detailed timeline), each time resulting in a different theory.
-After having a fever for a few days and not acting like herself, Emily and Derek (Charlie’s parents) decided to trust their gut and take her to the emergency room in hopes to find some answers.
+My sweet niece, Charlie, who will be 5 years old very soon, was diagnosed with cancer the week before Thanksgiving in 2022, shortly after her 3rd birthday.
+She had tummy and digestive issues for some time now and had been seen quite a few times to try and find the cause (check out this Instagram post with a more detailed timeline), each time resulting in a different theory.
+On November 20th, 2022, after having a fever for a few days and not acting like herself, Emily and Derek (Charlie’s parents) decided to trust their gut and take her to the emergency room in hopes of finding some answers.
 After multiple tests, scans, and hospitals, they finally received the devastating news that Charlie has stage 4 cancer.
 They found a tumor that was about 5 inches long (the size of an iPhone) in her abdomen and that the cancer had spread to her liver.

-While it's a rare tumor, only about 100 kids a year get this type of cancer, and it's treatable.
+While it's a rare tumor, only about 100 kids a year get this type of cancer, it's treatable.
+However, while treatable, they are still dealing with a rare tumor that doesn't have a certain treatment plan, and it feels a lot like they are building the plane hile flying it

-Here is a brief overview of what their cancer journey had looked like so far, starting with diagnosis day!
+Here is a brief overview of what their cancer journey has looked like so far, starting with diagnosis day!

 November 20th: Derek and Emily took Charlie to the hospital after she battled constipation, lethargy, and fever.
 Their local hospital did bloodwork and a CT scan and transferred Charlie to Mary Bridge where they found out she had stage IV cancer.
 This was one of the worst calls I had ever received.